blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/running.md

     ./${script_name} --docker.tar={name}.tar

 If your tar file contains multiple images, ${solution_name} can only inspect one of them.
-You can specify which image you want to inspect using *--docker.image.repo* and *--docker.image.tag*.
+You can specify the image to inspect using *--docker.image.repo* and *--docker.image.tag*.
 For example, to select *ubuntu:latest* from a .tar file that contains *ubuntu:latest* and other images:

     ./${script_name} --docker.tar=multipleimages.tar --docker.image.repo=ubuntu --docker.image.tag=latest